Aree

 Data aggiornamento scheda:

-The indicator measures the quantities of special waste that are intended abroad for the purposes of recovery and disposal.
+The indicator measures the quantities of Waste from Economic Activities that are intended abroad for the purposes of recovery and disposal.
 In 2023, the total amount of special waste exported is 5.5 million tons, of which 3.7 million tons are non-hazardous waste (67% of the total) and 1.8 million tons are dangerous waste (33% of the total).
 The major quantities of waste are intended for Germany and Austria, respectively about 1.2 million tons and over 700 thousand tons.

 PERCENTAGE OF PREPARATION FOR REUSE AND RECYCLING